edriveX16/DOTMATRIX/README.md

 requires a 65C02S CPU: PRG makes use of smbX, rmbx, bbsx, bbrx etc. commands

-Up to now (14th July 24) only parts of the source code have been uploaded Missing parts need some rework and will be added over time
+Up to now (14th July 24) a ready to use working binary (DOTMAT9.PRG) and a few parts of the source code have been uploaded Missing parts need some rework and will be added over time